 You would be amazed if I say that the name ‘Lavender’ was extracted from the name of a Latin root ‘Lavare’, which carries the strong meaning ‘To Wash’.
 This is more than enough to claim that Lavender is the perfect herb and its essential oil is the ideal solution for cleansing the mind, body and the ailments allied with them.
 Going through the pages of history, you will find that lavender and the essential oil obtained from it has been in use since times immemorial.
 In fact, different ancient cultures of the world valued and used it aromatic natural oil for several purposes.
 While the Romans are known to have bathed in water mixed with lavender essential oil, in Egypt, the Pharaohs used this genuine essential oil as a perfume.
 On the other hand, people in England used lavender essential oil to add fragrance to their linen boxes as well as an effective pest control.
 Since lavender essential oil has the aptitude to easily blend with several other essential oils, it has always been the preferred natural oil while manufacturing cosmetics and perfumes.

 The essential oil obtained by distilling the fragrant flowers, leaves and stems of the plant possesses several therapeutic properties and is especially useful for treating skin irritations because it has the ability to promote quick and smooth healing of the cells of the harmed or damaged skin.
 This natural oil of lavender is an excellent remedy for treating skin conditions, such as sunburn.
 In addition, it is also very beneficial to skin care as it generally suits almost all types of skin.
-This oil may also be used to treat other skin conditions, including psoriasis, eczema, burns, wounds, abscesses, ulcers and cuts.
+This oil may also be used to treat other skin conditions, including psoriasis, eczema, burns, wounds, abscesses, ulcers, cuts and insect bites.
 As mentioned earlier, lavender essential oil possesses numerous therapeutic benefits and is, hence, used for treating several medical conditions.
 Below is a brief discussion on the condition specific benefits of this fragrant natural oil used extensively in aromatherapy today.
 Hope you find it useful and interesting.

 - The essential oil obtained by distilling the fragrant flowers, stems and leaves of the herb possesses a soothing aroma which works as an effective stimulant for the nerves.
 Owing to this characteristic of lavender essential oil it is beneficial in healing headaches, nervous anxiety, migraines, depression, and tension of the nerves as well as emotional stress.
 The revitalizing scent of lavender essential oil facilitates in eliminating exhaustion of the nerves and helps in enhancing cerebral activities – promote memory and bring in clarity of thoughts.